Git Fetch vs Git Pull: What Is the Difference?

 Safe Workflow Using Fetch

-Many developers prefer using fetch followed by a manual merge because it provides better control over changes.
+Many experienced developers prefer using fetch followed by a manual merge because it provides better control and visibility into what is changing.
+This workflow takes only a moment longer but gives you much more confidence about what is entering your codebase.

 git fetch origin